ArneCL/BlogPosts/javascript-simple-naive-virtual-dom-implementation-part-5.md

 insert -1348153726 into 0
 ```

-Next up, we'll look at how this also deals with moving child nodes.
+Next up, we'll look at how we can remove nodes.